iceshard-engine/coding-style/README.md

 * Use: `int8_t`, `int16_t`, `uint64_t`, ...
 * Rather than: `char`, `short`, `size_t`, `long long`, ...

-Note that a lot of the code still uses `short` and `long` though.
-It has not yet been rewritten to use the new types.

 For 32-bit integers, the `stdint.h` types are prefered:

 * `int32_t` instead of `int`